BAE Gun Red Text

 - Yo Dawg I Heard You Like Guns: The gun has a tiny robot hand holding a smaller version of itself.
 The first time each round that a foe moves adjacent to the wielder, the gun uses its Shooting d6 (no wild die) to attack them.
 The smaller gun has the same stats except damage dice are reduced one die type (e.g., 2d6+1 becomes 2d4+1), it can't fire past Range 1, and it doesn't need to reload.
 The attack consumes the wielder's ammo.

-- Bane's Bane: When running while wielding this gun, the owner rolls their Run die twice and takes the best result.
+- Bane's Bane: While wielding this gun, the vault hunter's Run die always rolls the maximum value.

 - Don't Waste My Time: Reduce gun Damage by -1.
 However, against a Wild Card enemy the gun does an extra +d6 damage.

 - Freakin' Force of Nature: Anyone Shaken or worse by the gun must roll Strength, at -2 per Wound received, or get knocked back back 1d6".
 Humanoids (and anyone else the GM thinks it makes sense for) land prone.

 - Optimus Primus: (Latin for "The best first."
 Really.)
 The very first shot to hit a foe each encounter does +2 damage.
 Explosive attacks get this bonus against everyone in the area.
 Rapid-fire attacks only get this bonus on the first hit for which damage is rolled.

 - Ezekiel 25:17: The wielder gets +1 to hit any enemy who has Shaken her (or worse) during this combat encounter.

 - Shiver With Antici...: The gun gets +2 Damage but cannot be fired during the first round of any combat.